SilindaM/silindam/README.md

-## Hi there, 👋  I'm Zahid aka Uannabi
+## Hi there, 👋  I'm Silinda Mduduzi
 ### Python Dev | Data Scientist |  DevOps

 <!-- **uannabi/uannabi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->